TheSeanleonard/Ha-bi-overlay/README.md

-**start on boot**
+**Start on boot**

 On the blue iris pc create a shortcut of the python file and move the shortcut to the startup folder on windows.
 1. Press Windows +R from the keyboard.
 2. A dialog box will appear, type shell: common startup, and click on OK.
 3. The Windows 10 startup folder will open.
-4. move a shortcut of the python file to that folder.
+4. Move a shortcut of the python file to that folder.

 # Screenshots